rvquiestas/MGWRPC-WEBSITE/README.md

 # 🖥️ Website with Ordering System for MGWR PC

 A web-based ordering system designed for **MGWR PC** to simplify product management and enhance the online shopping experience.
-This project allows users to browse, order, and manage products efficiently — while giving the admin full control over product inventory and customer orders.
+This project allows users to browse, order, and manage products efficiently, while giving the admin full control over product inventory and customer orders.

 ---